 If there’s a Keti Koti festival around you, make sure you do not miss out on it!

-Free the Slaves is an international non-governmental organization that requires you to mobilize your friends, share the organization’s work and statistics, and do your part in erasing racism and slavery in the modern world.
+Free the Slaves is an international non-governmental organization that encourages people to mobilize others and do their part in erasing racism and slavery in the modern world.
 Ensure that Keti Koti doesn’t limit itself to Dutch and Surinamese communities — it can be a celebration for all people.

 Spread the word